 The meeting is essential when student misses core content of instruction within a grading period/term due to extended excused absences.
-The Parent-Teacher Meeting for extended excused absences focus would be to
+The Parent-Teacher Meeting for extended excused absences focus would be to:

-- identify how academic support can be integrated during the student's absence so student may master content (at parent's expense, if needed); - assess student's content mastery, if feasible; - avoid a grade of Incomplete, if feasible; and - support the student's academic progression.
+- identify how academic support can be integrated during the student's absence so the student may master content (at parent's expense, if needed); - assess the student's mastery of content, if feasible; - avoid a grade of Incomplete, if feasible; and - support the student's academic progression.